rlucioni/cs171-hw2-lucioni-renzo/README.md

 1. Use `d3.json` to fetch commit data ([example](https://api.github.com/repos/caleydo/caleydo/commits), see [documentation](http://developer.github.com/v3/repos/commits/)) to use as input dataset to the graph.
 Use the repository of your choice.

 2. Populate the provided graph data structure (`{nodes:[], links:[]}`) with commit data.
-Each node represents a commit with a unique id.
-Add all metadata of a commit its node.
-Note that some attributes are reserved keywords by the layout function (e.g. `x` and `y`) and you can't use them as variable names for metadata.
+Each node represents a commit with a unique id, each link points to the repositories previous version.
+Add all metadata of a commit to the node.
+Note that some attributes are keywords reserved for the layout function (e.g., `x` and `y`) and you can't use them as variable names for metadata.

-3. The GitHub Network Graph Visualizer layout is a combination of lines.
-Extend the current linear layout with two scales to display commits on the axis.
+3. The GitHub Network Graph Visualizer layout is a linear layout.
+Extend the provided D3 linear layout with two scales to display commits on the axis.
 The first scale should be index-based and use equal intervals between nodes.
 The second scale should use [time scales](https://github.com/mbostock/d3/wiki/Time-Scales), where the position reflects absolute time.
-Add a radio button to switch from one to another.
+Add a radio button and labels to switch from one to another.

 4. Add SVG markers to show the link direction ([example](http://bl.ocks.org/d3noob/5155181)) and add labels for branches.

-5. Color the nodes by branch, and when hovering over nodes, emphasize the current branch and show some details about the node itself (eg. a tooltip with the node characteristics).
+5. Color the nodes by branch, and when hovering over nodes, emphasize the current branch and show some details about the node itself (e.g., a tooltip with the node characteristics).

 6. As you may have noticed, links connecting commits are not straight lines in the GitHub network graph.
 Because SVG `<line>` elements are not a flexible way to draw curves, switch to using [`<path>`](http://www.w3.org/TR/SVG/paths.html) elements.
 You'll be able to add [control points](http://en.wikipedia.org/wiki/Control_point_(mathematics)) to shape the curve as you wish and choose the right [interpolation function](https://github.com/mbostock/d3/wiki/SVG-Shapes#wiki-line_interpolate).
 Here is an example of use of control points: